FCOO/jquery-bootstrap/README.md

 ## Description
 This plugin contains jQuery methods to create different types of elements e.q. buttons, list, select, tables, modal windows etc. displayed in a adjusted version of Bootstrap 4 default theme

+## Version 2
+In version 1.x the "dimensions of things" was given in `rem` to allow scaling by changing the `font-size` of the page.
+This led to a lot of no-integer number (eq. `margin-top: 0.446875rem` computed by the browser to `margin-top 7.15px` The different browsers did not always display `7.15px` the same way.

+To avoid this version 2 only uses fixed dimensions `px`

 ## Contents